Dirshu: Kinyan Shas

 Kinyan Shas (lit.
 "Acquiring Talmud") is an intensive program for the most serious learners.
 Participants study one daf (page) of the Babylonian Talmud with Rashi's commentary each day, following the Daf Yomi schedule.
 At the end of each month, they are tested on all 30 pages learned that month.
 Every six months, they take an additional test on all the material they have studied to date, from the beginning of the Daf Yomi cycle.
 The cumulative tests are new each time, prompting the student to diligently review and retain huge amounts of material over the seven-and-a-half-year Daf Yomi cycle.
 At the final test, the student is tested on his knowledge of the entire Talmud—a total of 2,711 pages of text and commentary.
 In addition, one who successfully completes the entire Talmud with Rashi in the first cycle will advance to a higher level of study in the second cycle, where he will be expected to learn the Talmud together with the commentary of Tosafot.

+Amud HaYomi

+Amud HaYomi participants study an amud of Talmud every day.
+The program includes tests and stipends like the other programs.
+It was set up on October 15, 2023, with more than 60,000 participants joining at the start of the program.